hololandscape/aisuko/_docs/algorithm/mit_6_042J_mathematics_for_cc.md

     * A directed graph is called a directed acyclic graph(or, DAG) it it does not contain any directed cycles.

 ## 10 Recurrences
+A recurrence describes a sequence of numbers.
+And two big classes of recurrences, linear and divide-and-conquer.

+### 10.2 Merge sort
+  * If the input is a single number, then the algorithm does nothing, because the list is already sorted.
+  * Otherwise, the list contains two or more numbers.
+The first half and the second half of the list are each sorted recursively.
+Them the two halves are merged to form a sorted list with all n numbers.
+  * The maximum number of comparisons used in sorting n items is taken as an estimate of the running time.

+* Two techniques are used to solve recurrences
+  * guess-and-verify
+  * plug-and-chug
+  * These methods require spotting a pattern in sequence of numbers or expressions

+### 10.3 Linear Recurrences

+You just follow the recipe and get the answer